optuna/optuna/docs/source/tutorial/sampler.rst

 :meth:`~optuna.samplers.BaseSampler.sample_relative`, and
 :meth:`~optuna.samplers.BaseSampler.sample_independent`.

-As the method names imply, Optuna supports two types of samplings: one is **relative sampling** that can consider the correlation of the parameters in a trial, and the other is **independent sampling** that samples each parameter independently.
+As the method names imply, Optuna supports two types of sampling: one is **relative sampling** that can consider the correlation of the parameters in a trial, and the other is **independent sampling** that samples each parameter independently.

 At the beginning of a trial, :meth:`~optuna.samplers.BaseSampler.infer_relative_search_space` is called to provide the relative search space for the trial.
 Then, :meth:`~optuna.samplers.BaseSampler.sample_relative` is invoked to sample relative parameters from the search space.
 During the execution of the objective function, :meth:`~optuna.samplers.BaseSampler.sample_independent` is used to sample parameters that don't belong to the relative search space.